SteffeyDev/osc-scenes/README.md

 ## Getting Started

+### Download

-### MacOS
+#### MacOS

-1. Download the `OSCSceneController.app.zip` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
+1. Download the `OSCSceneController-Version.app.zip` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest) that matches your MacOS Version.
 2. Create the YAML Configuration File by following the format described below.
 3. Double-click the `OSCSceneController.app` file to run it.
-4. Load in your configuration, and follow the in-app instructions.

-### Windows
+#### Windows

 1. Download the `OSCSceneController.exe` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
 2. Create the YAML Configuration File by following the format described below.
 3. Double-click the `OSCSceneController.exe` file to run it.
-4. Load in your configuration, and follow the in-app instructions.

-### Linux
+#### Linux

 1. Download the `OSCSceneController.elf` file from the [latest release](https://github.com/steffeydev/osc-scenes/releases/latest).
 2. Create the YAML Configuration File by following the format described below.
 3. From the command line, `cd` into the folder with the executable and run `./OSCSceneController.elf`.
-4. Load in your configuration, and follow the in-app instructions.

 Note: The executable was built for debian-based 64-bit systems.
 If it doesn't work on your system, follow the Contributing guide below to setup the environment and build it manually.

+### Setup

+Follow the instructions below to create a YAML configuration file, or just modify the example one included in this repository.

+### Run

+Simply load the configuration file, change the default listening port if needed, and follow the in-app instructions to get started!

+OSC messages starting with `/scene` will be processed, and the corresponding OSC messages will be sent out to each endpoint.

+OSC messages starting with anything else will be forwarded (routed) to the correct destination based on your endpoint settings in the configuration file.

 ## The YAML Configuration File